SathyaBhat/sathyabh.at/content/kiama-2025/index.md

 ### Thoughts on the Haval Jolion

-As mentioned above, one of the reasons to take this trip was that I wanted to try out the Haval Jolion.
-Now, I'm not buying a car right away, but it's good to do some long-distance test drives – probably the best way to understand the car better.
-The Haval Jolion is a small-sized SUV.
-The one that we rented is a hybrid – it comes with a small battery pack that powers the electric engine for a short distance or at slower speeds.
+As mentioned above, one of the reasons to take this trip was I wanted to try out the Haval Jolion.
+Now I'm not buying a car right away, but it's good to do some long distance test drives - probably the best way to understand the car better.
+The Haval Jolion is a small size SUV.
+The one that we rented is a hybrid - it comes with a small battery pack that powers the electric engine for a short distance / at slower speeds.

 <div class="masonry-gallery">
   {{< fancybox "https://i.sathyabh.at/sb/kiama" "haval-jolion-hev-250621-1.jpg" "Haval Jolion Pro HEV - our car for the trip" "Haval Jolion Pro" >}}